-With the help of Henry Howe, Osteopath and PT at Third Space, your working day needn’t be any more painful than it is already.
+With the help of our top team of osteopaths at Third Space Sports Medical, your working day needn’t be any more painful than it is already.

 With nearly 50% of the UK workforce now working from home regularly, many of us find ourselves commuting a matter of metres into the home office.
 Lunch hours needn’t be more than a couple of steps into the kitchen.
 A sedentary lifestyle is now easier than ever, and it’s taking a toll on your body.
 Sitting all day is repeatedly linked to an increased incidence of back, shoulder and neck pain.